-- The Dispensing Opticians ACT originated in 1982.
+The Dispensing Opticians ACT was enacted in 1982.

 The professional association is now 40 years active.
-A finite number of this cohort population of Opticians continue to work.
-Since registration in 1982, we can track our pool of Opticians.
-Not all are intending to retire at 60, and some will prefer to have reduced hours.
+In 1982 we had 60 registered opticians... a few are still active in the profession; not all are intending to retire at 60, and some will prefer to have reduced hours.
 New candidates to our profession are not graduates directly out of high school.
-They are usually in the work force for 5 years plus; some work in the optical field before deciding making it a career. - A potential host of applicants may be lost due to a NL provincial bureaucratic policy [so we have been told by several applicants].
-The department for Advanced Education and Skills do not consider distance delivery OR on-line education as an acceptable mode of training.
-This is 2017... almost everything is available on-line.
+They are usually in the work force for 5 years plus; some work in the optical field before deciding making it a career.
+Welcome news to the profession is the increasing number of accredited institutions and private colleges offering in-house or on-line education.

+A potential host of applicants may be lost due to non-recognition of distance delivery OR on-line education as an acceptable mode of training by the NL department of Advanced Education and Skills.
 Career guidance for unemployed /re-trainable persons should include the Optical profession as a choice.
-Programs are offered by accredited schools/colleges/ institutions and are used throughout Canada.
-This is our future, NL must avail of ALL the technology to improve its workforce.
-How wonderful it is to re-train and obtain theory and clinical practical experience while living and working here in NL.